Why Your Enterprise Needs a Design System

 Why_introduce_a_design_system_2

-For example, a form can be created by combining name, phone, and email input fields with a button labelled ‘send’.
+For example, a form can be created by combining name, phone, and email input fields with a button labeled ‘send’.
 This form could be included on the landing page as a call-to-action part.
-A good design system contains many of these organisms, which can then be used to form templates.
+A good design system contains many of these building blocks, which can then be used to form templates.

 In this scenario, the new developer would be able to create the requested landing page, on their own, in only a few hours.